DaniArnaout/DaniArnaout.github.io/menu/table-view/README.md

 How to do it:

-1- Subclass `UITableViewCell` and link the price label
+1- Subclass `UITableViewCell` and link the date label

 2- Subclass `UITableViewController` and do the conversion in `cellForItemAtIndexPath`